dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 Several weeks went by as we formalized and enacted a transition plan.
 There was a roller coaster of feelings as I met people one-on-one.
 At the end was a feeling that lingered.
 I've always thought the best way to convey an experience is to find the fewest words that strike at its heart.
 There's always a top-order bit.
 So I challenged myself to find a single word to encapsulate it.
 I found the Yiddish word [naches](https://jel.jewish-languages.org/words/394), roughly defined as the pride you feel a creation, typically your children.
 This was the feel I landed on last.

 At 4:59pm on my last day I messaged our IT admin, Steve.
 It was my final conversation as an employee.

 "So... am I going to see a light?"
 I asked.

 "LOL.
 Don't let go Dave!" he replied.

-With the "Steve is typing..." indicator down below, the clock struck 5:00pm and the screen flashed.
-I saw a light after all as I found myself staring at a log-out window, very much alone in the stillness of my living room.
+With the "Steve is typing..." indicator down below, the clock struck 5:00pm and the screen flashed white.
+I saw a light after all as I found myself staring at a light-mode themed log-out window, very much alone in the stillness of my living room.

 -------------------------

 ## <a name="living">Living with the Decision</a>

 In the days after what I felt was absence, longing, an overwhelming retraction of connection.
 The visual that came to mind was a tuft of hair singed and recoiled against a flame.
 I had invested in so many relationships over so much time.
 I knew the names of just about everyone.
 I knew their motivations, their concerns, what plans they had for the weekend.
 For some I was directly responsible for, and emotionally invested in, their careers.

 Over five years I made sure to feel everything in the company and not turn away.
 I felt births, I felt death, I felt loss and despair, hope and optimism, tragedy and comedy.
 I visited people in hospitals.
 I popped bottles of champaign.
 We shared the depths of the trenches and the heights of celebration.
 It was my job to feel.
 You can't lead if you don't feel.
 And overnight and in the days that followed, all that feeling was replaced by an overwhelming stillness.
 I had to let myself feel that, too.